Account

-Busbars, however thin they are, also take up the surface of a panel – the area which is covered by a busbar doesn’t produce energy.
-Shingled design allows to cover all the available surface with solar elements without the need of spacing cells apart as in panels of a traditional design.
+Busbars, however thin they are, also take up the surface of a panel – the area that is covered by a busbar doesn’t produce energy.
+The shingled design allows to cover all the available surface with solar elements without the need of spacing cells apart as in panels of a traditional design.
 More active surface means a bigger energy harvest from a square foot.

 The fact that a PV module doesn’t have busbars also makes it more reliable since busbar failures are excluded.
 Solar shingles are glued together with a conductive adhesive and overall a shingled solar panel is even more resistant to mechanical pressure than a standard PV module.